 Adults struggling with obesity or weight-related health problems need options for achieving significant, long-lasting weight loss.
-Endoscopic bariatric therapy may be an excellent option for individuals who have decided not to pursue weight loss surgery, and for those who have had weight loss surgery and are now experiencing adverse events or weight regain.
+Endoscopic bariatric therapy (EBT) may be an excellent option for individuals who have decided not to pursue weight loss surgery, and for those who have had weight loss surgery and are now experiencing adverse events or weight regain.

 Endoscopic retrograde cholangiopancreatographies, also known as ERCP– a treatment tool as well as an examination and diagnostic tool for the pancreas, bile ducts, liver, and gallbladder – are performed by doctors from the Gastroenterology Program at the University of Michigan, ranked best in the state by U.S. News & World Report.